Trinidad de la Noi: Elite Model Look Chile

 In August 2012, she won the Elite agency contest to find the best model in Chile, and that same year participated in the World Elite contest that was held in Shanghai, China, and was 1st runner-up.

 She was signed for several campaigns for major sports firms including Adidas and the magazine Women's Health.
-While still a teenager and still studying, Trinidad travelled to Europe during her vacations to work, at fifteen she did her first show at the Milan Fashion Week, where she paraded for signature Dolce & Gabbana, and her first international campaign, to the prestigious La Perla.
+While still a teenager and still studying, Trinidad travelled to Europe during her school vacations to work, at fifteen she did her first show at the Milan Fashion Week, where she paraded for signature Dolce & Gabbana, and her first international campaign, to the prestigious La Perla.

-Trinidad has modeled for the following international companies: Tommy Hilfiger, Armani, Vogue Italia, La Perla and Dolce & Gabbana.
-She has also made appearances in magazines like Women's health and Elle.
+Trinidad has modeled for the following international companies: Tommy Hilfiger, Armani, Vogue Italia, La Perla, Dolce & Gabbana, Revlon, Bobbi Brown.

+She has also made appearances in the cover of International magazines like Women's health, Elle, Cosmopolitan and Harpers Bazar.